keyzf/Tinker/README.md

 ## Requirements

 For development, you will only need Node.js installed in your environement.
+For production you will also need pm2 installed globally

 ### Node
 - #### Node installation on Windows